 "Produce any and all information related to e-mail, including but not limited to current, backed-up and archived programs, accounts, unified messaging, server-based e-mail, Web-based e-mail, dial-up e-mail, user names and addresses, domain names and addresses, e-mail messages, attachments, manual and automated mailing lists and mailing list addresses."

 Now, let's translate it into a more-or-less equivalent request for paper documents:

 "Produce any and all information related to documents, including but not limited to the original and copies of any documents ever in your possession.
 Produce any documents you have at home, in your car or that you used to pack the old kitchen dishes you sold on e-Bay.
 Don't omit all those old compositions you wrote in the 4th grade that your Mom has stored in her attic or the Playboys you kept from college in that box behind the furnace.
 Produce your Rolodex, your diary, your Christmas card list and that list of the people who gave you wedding presents (your wife will know where it is).
 Be sure to include any mail you've ever sent or received, especially those blue envelopes with all the coupons in them and any letters from Ed McMahon indicating that, "You may already be a winner!"
-Produce any implements related to writing, including any pencils, pads, pens (especially those pricey MontBlanc ones and the ones with the squishy hold 'em thingies)."
+Produce any implements related to writing, including any pencils, pads, pens and Post It notes.."

-Or more succinctly:
+Or more succinctly: "Gimme everything."

-"Gimme everything."